Divyanshmangla022/assignment-cs252/README.md

-# assignment-os
+# assignment-cs252

-fibonacci series and collatz sequence using operating system concepts
+fibonacci series and collatz sequence using the operating system concepts

 ## Collatz sequence

-C program using the fork() system call that generates Collatz sequence in the child process
+C program using the fork() system call that generates Collatz sequence in the child process.
+The starting number will be provided from the command line.

 ### Collatz conjecture